 Corporate Structuring for Start Ups: Sole Proprietorships, Partnerships and Corporations

 Are you looking to start a business in Canada, and are scratching your head as to what the best structure for your business would be?
-Below lies a bullet-point summary of the principal structures under which to conduct business in Canada – whether as a sole proprietorship, a partnership or corporation – as well as some commercial considerations and tax advantages to bear in mind before making any decisions: 1.
-Sole Proprietorships
+Below lies a bullet-point summary of the principal structures under which to conduct business in Canada – whether as a sole proprietorship, a partnership or corporation – as well as some commercial considerations and tax advantages to bear in mind before making any decisions.
+This article provides an overview.
+We strongly encourage you to speak with a tax professional or an accountant with respect to tax implications.

 What is a sole proprietorship?